FSCharter/demand-engine-plugins/README.md

 - The origin country will be restricted to those listed
 - The destination country will be restricted to those listed
 - The origin and destination must be within the same country (technically making the destination country restriction above not required)
-- On completion of the initial group a follow-on group will be created starting at the destination airport, using the same parameters and the same passenger names.
+- On completion of the group a follow-on group will be created starting at the destination airport, using the same parameters and the same passenger names.
 This will happen a maximum of three times only, after which no more follow-up groups will be created.